DFHack/dfhack/docs/plugins/labormanager.rst

     command exists under `autolabor`.
 In monitor mode the plugin performs no labor management -- all work details are left to the player -- but still tracks the job board and shows the task starvation warning.
+``labormanager dump``
+    Print a diagnostic snapshot of everything the engine can see: every job and posting on the board with its flags and resolved labor, the per-labor demand and starvation streaks, skill usage, tool counts, work detail memberships, and each citizen's state, pins, and enabled labors.
+Intended for bug reports; also available as ``autolabor dump``, and meaningful in monitor mode.

 Monitor mode (``labormanager mode monitor`` or the work details overlay) runs the same tracking without any labor management, for players who want